fmtayag/Caffeine-Fueled/readme.txt

 Update 1.0.1
 - Bugfixing regarding it not running on some systems.
 Update 1.0.3
-- Title menu modified, credits option in title menu added and save system changed for not have to change the save file for delete the save, now only you have to erase the save file.
+- Title menu modified, (annoying) zyenapz image and info deleted, new intro zyenapz and Danix logos, credits option in title menu and added and save system changed for not have to change the save file for delete the save, now only you have to erase the save file.